Honor Committee Statistical Transparency Reporting Portal

 Overview

-First, the reported student is interviewed.
-Advisors continue to contact witnesses who will be interviewed by the Investigators.
-Investigators continue to collect additional evidence, and when sufficient evidence has been collected, response interviews begin.
-The Reporter crafts a response interview first, responding solely to the student’s initial interview and any evidence submitted by the student.
-The student then completes their response interview as the last step of this process, having access to all interviews and pieces of evidence.
+First, the reporter and any primary witnesses are interviewed, and evidence is collected.
+Then, the student and any other witnesses are interviewed.
+Investigators continue to collect additional evidence, and written response interviews begin when sufficient evidence has been collected.
+The Reporter crafts a written response interview first, responding to the student’s interview and any evidence submitted by the student.
+The student then completes their written response interview as the last step of this process, having access to all interviews and pieces of evidence.
+All interviews should be conducted within 7 days of the request, and written response interviews should be received within 3 days of notice.

 I-Panel Drop